Gaussian-type lower bounds for the density of solutions of SDEs driven by fractional Brownian motions: One-dimensional nonvanishing diffusion coefficient case

-where $V_1 \in \cac^1(\R;\R)$, $V_1\neq 0$ and $H\in(\frac 12,1)$.
-We also call $W'$ the underlying Wiener process appearing in the Volterra type representation \eqref{eq:volterra-representation} for $B'$.
+where the integral is interpreted either in the Young or Stratonovich sense (as recalled in Remark~\ref{rmk:young-strato}), and where $V_1 \in\mathcal{C}^1(\mathbb{R};\mathbb{R})$, $V_1\neq 0$ and $H\in(\frac{1}2,1)$.
+We also call $W'$ the underlying Wiener process appearing in the Volterra-type representation (\ref{eq:volterra-representation}) for $B'$.
 We now recall here some details from Doss and Sussmann's classical computations adapted to our fBm context.

-Indeed, as in \cite{NSi}, let us recall that the solution of equation \eqref{eq:non-vanishing} can be expressed as $Y_t=F(B'_t,\, a)$, $t>0$, where $F:\R^2\rightarrow \R$ is the flow associated to $V_1$:
+Indeed, as in \cite{NSi}, let us recall that the solution of equation (\ref{eq:non-vanishing}) can be expressed as $Y_t=F(B'_t, a)$, $t>0$, where $F:\mathbb{R}^2\rightarrow\mathbb{R}$ is the flow associated to $V_1$,

-We remark that if $V_1$ is bounded then $F$ satisfies $|F(x,y)|\le c(1+|x|+|y|)$.
+We remark that if $V_1$ is bounded, then $F$ satisfies $|F(x,y)|\le c(1+|x|+|y|)$.

-Next we relate the solution $X$ of equation \eqref{eq:sde-intro} to the process $Y$ defined by \eqref{eq:non-vanishing}.
+Next we relate the solution $X$ of equation (\ref{eq:sde-intro}) to the process $Y$ defined by (\ref{eq:non-vanishing}).
 This step is partially borrowed from \cite{NO}, and we refer to that paper for further details.
-Indeed, thanks to a Girsanov type transform, the following characterization of the law of the solution to \eqref{eq:sde-intro} is shown for $m=d=1$: For any bounded measurable function $U:\R\to\R$, one has
+Indeed, thanks to a Girsanov-type transform, the following characterization of the law of the solution to (\ref{eq:sde-intro}) is shown for $m=d=1$: For any bounded measurable function $U:\mathbb {R}\to\mathbb{R}$, one has

-where $\xi\equiv \xi_t=\frac{d\bp }{d\bp'}$ is the random variable defined by
+where $\xi\equiv\xi_t=\frac{d\mathbf{P}}{d\mathbf{P}'}$ is the random variable defined by

-where we have set $\cm = K^{-1}_H( \int_0^\cdot V_0V_1^{-1}(Y_u)du )$.
+where we have set $\mathcal{M}= K^{-1}( \int_0^\cdot V_0V_1^{-1}(Y_u)\,du )$.

-Notice that in definition \eqref{eq:defxi}, the operators $K, K^{-1}$ are respectively defined (with a slight abuse of notation), for $H\geq \frac12$ and an appropriate function $h$, by:
+Notice that in definition (\ref{eq:defxi}), the operator $K$ has been alluded to in Section~\ref{sec:wiener-space-fbm}.
+It should be observed that $K, K^{-1}$ can also be defined, respectively, for $H\geq\frac{1}2$ and an appropriate function $h$, by (see details in \cite{Nu06}, Chapter~5)

-We also recall that in the last equation, $I_{0^+}^\alpha$ and $D_{0^+}^\alpha$ denote the fractional integral and fractional derivative, whose expressions are:
+We also recall that in the last equation, $I_{0^+}^\alpha$ and $D_{0^+}^\alpha$ denote the fractional integral and fractional derivative, whose expressions are

 and